Cape Canaveral: Rocket launch site

-Cape Canaveral became the test site for missiles when the legislation for the Joint Long Range Proving Ground was passed by the 81st Congress and signed by President Harry Truman on 11 May 1949.
-Work began on 9 May 1950, under a contract with the Duval Engineering Company of Jacksonville, Florida, to build the Cape's first paved access road and its first permanent launch site.
+Cape Canaveral became the test site for missiles when the legislation for the Joint Long Range Proving Ground was passed by the 81st Congress and signed by President Harry Truman on May 11, 1949.
+Work began on May 9, 1950, under a contract with the Duval Engineering Company of Jacksonville, Florida, to build the Cape's first paved access road and its first permanent launch site.

-The first rocket launched at the Cape was a V-2 rocket named Bumper 8 from Launch Complex 3 on 24 July 1950.
-On 6 February 1959, the first successful test firing of a Titan intercontinental ballistic missile was accomplished.
+The first rocket launched at the Cape was a V-2 rocket named Bumper 8 from Launch Complex 3 on July 24, 1950.
+On February 6, 1959, the first successful test firing of a Titan intercontinental ballistic missile was accomplished.
 NASA's Project Mercury and Gemini space flights were launched from Cape Canaveral, as were Apollo flights using the Saturn I and Saturn IB rockets.

 Cape Canaveral was chosen for rocket launches to take advantage of the Earth's rotation.
 The linear velocity of the Earth's surface is greatest towards the equator; the relatively southerly location of the cape allows rockets to take advantage of this by launching eastward, in the same direction as the Earth's rotation.
 It is also highly desirable to have the downrange area sparsely populated, in case of accidents; an ocean is ideal for this.
 The east coast of Florida has logistical advantages over potential competing sites.
 The Spaceport Florida Launch Complex 46 of the Cape Canaveral Space Force Station is the easternmost near the tip of the cape.

 In 1999, the North American Numbering Plan Administration allocated telephone area code 321 (as in a launch countdown) to the Cape Canaveral area in homage to its spacefaring heritage.

 Name changes

 A post office in the area was built and listed in the U.S. Post Office application as "Artesia" and retained this name from 1893 to 1954.
 It was "Port Canaveral" from 1954 to 1962, and then the City of Cape Canaveral from 1962 to 1963, when a larger post office was built.

 In 1963, President Lyndon Johnson issued an executive order renaming the area "Cape Kennedy", after President John F. Kennedy, who had set the goal of landing on the Moon.
 After Kennedy's assassination in November 1963, his widow, Jacqueline Kennedy, suggested to Johnson that renaming the Cape Canaveral facility would be an appropriate memorial.
 Johnson recommended the renaming of the entire cape, announced in a televised address on November 28, 1963, six days after the assassination, on Thanksgiving evening.
 Accordingly, Cape Canaveral was officially renamed Cape Kennedy.
-Kennedy's last visit to the space facility was on 16 November 1963, six days before his death;
+Kennedy's last visit to the space facility was on November 16, 1963, six days before his death;